This route is tentative and may be modified based on weather conditions. Will post updates on Facebook and here on this site.

 Updated 4/16/2025

-For 2025, we will be doing something a little different to accommodate the various schedules of our participants who drive from both near and far to attend.
+For 2026, we will be doing something a little different to accommodate the various schedules of our participants who drive from both near and far to attend.
 We will focus on Wednesday (Ft.
-McRee), Thursday (Big Sabine), and Friday (Specter Island) as the days you should try and make at all costs.
-To this we will add Tuesday and Saturday nights as optional for those who want to take the week off to join us and want to get an earlier start on driving back or those who can only take a half week off and want to cruise for as long as possible.
+McRee), Thursday (Big Sabine), and Friday (Specter Island) as the days you should try to make at all costs.
+To this, we will add Tuesday and Saturday nights as optional for those who want to take the week off to join us and want to get an earlier start on driving back, or those who can only take a half-week off and want to cruise for as long as possible.
 The stops are detailed below:

 Launching:

 Join us on the water after launching at your chosen ramp (refer to Pat's Cruising Map. in information).
-Please provide float plan details just in case by signing up on the Florida 120 Roster.
-Nice to have some information if a worried family member calls me or the coast guard, it has happened in the past.
+Please provide float plan details just in case, by signing up on the Florida 120 Roster.
+Nice to have some information if a worried family member calls the Coast Guard, it has happened in the past.

 Tuesday:

-For those eager to be on the water and/or have to take the week of anyway to attend, we are adding Tuesday overnight at Spanish Point (30°19'11.7"N 87°19'39.0"W).
-Try and stay to the West of the line of buoys that indicate a no motor zone even if you do see other boats in that area.
-This is a little more protected than Sailboat Cove but still gives us the opportunity to walk over to the Gulf side of the barrier island and watch or play in the waves coming in.
+For those eager to be on the water and/or have to take the week off anyway to attend, we are adding Tuesday overnight at Spanish Point (30°19'11.7"N 87°19'39.0"W).
+Try to stay to the West of the line of buoys that indicate a no-motor zone, even if you do see other boats in that area.
+This is a little more protected than Sailboat Cove, but still allows us to walk over to the Gulf side of the barrier island and watch or play in the waves coming in.
 Maybe bring a firelog (produces less ashes than a regular log) for a fire by the surf.
 The Blue Angels practice on Tuesdays if they are in town so hit the water early for a free show!

 Wednesday: